 Not to worry!
 We have put together some great tips to help you fight off those healthy mealtime battles with your kids and get them to have a well-balanced meal during lunch breaks at school.

-These ideas might help you take positive steps in improving your kid’s nutrition and encourage smart eating habits.
+These ideas might help you to make salad and take positive steps in improving your kid’s nutrition and encourage smart eating habits :-

 1. Let them get involved